New Zealand government response to the COVID-19 pandemic: December 2022

 On 5 December, Ardern and Verrall formally announced that the Government would be holding a Royal Commission of Inquiry into its COVID-19 pandemic response.
 The inquiry will be chaired by Australian-based epidemiologist Tony Blakely, former National Party cabinet minister Hekia Parata, and former Treasury secretary John Whitehead.
 The inquiry is expected to be launched on 1 February 2023 and finish in mid-2024.
 It will cover the overall pandemic response including the health response, border management, community care, isolation, quarantine, and the economic response including monetary policy.
 The inquiry will not look at decisions made by the Reserve Bank of New Zealand's Monetary Policy Committee as well as how government policies applied to individual cases.
 While epidemiologist Michael Baker welcomed the inquiry as a means of preparing for the next pandemic, the Green and National parties regarded the inquiry's scope as too narrow and called for a separate review into its economic impact.

+2023

 January 2023

-On 4 January, the New Zealand Government confirmed that it would not require travellers from China to produce a negative COVID-19 test.
+On 4 January, the Government confirmed that it would not require travellers from China to produce a negative COVID-19 test.
 By contrast, several countries including the United Kingdom, Australia and the United States have imposed COVID-19 test requirements for travellers from China in response to the World Health Organization's concern about China's lack of information sharing around its COVID-19 cases.
 COVID-19 Response Minister Verrall confirmed that health authorities would be conducting voluntary tests on travellers from China for information gathering purposes.

+April 2023

+On 11 April, Prime Minister Hipkins and Health Minister Verrall confirmed that the Government would retain the few remaining COVID-19 restrictions such as the seven-day mandatory isolation period for positive cases and mask wearing requirements at hospitals for at least two months.

+On 27 April, the Health Ministry abandoned its long-awaited survey of COVID-19 infections, stating that it was no longer needed since the virus was now endemic in New Zealand.
+It concluded that the survey was unlikely to alter the public health response since the only two remaining COVID-19 mandates were mask wearing at healthcare facilities and for positive cases to isolate for seven days.

+July 2023

+By 2 July 2023, the Ministry of Social Development had received about NZ$780 million in voluntary repayments from businesses for COVID-19 wage subsidies.
+It had also referred 36 cases of non-repayment to court.
+In early July 2023, Christchurch millionaires and philanthropists Grant and Marilyn Nelson organised a petition urging the Ministry to recover COVID-19 wage subsidies, which attracted about 10,000 signatures.